Modular network for high-rate quantum conferencing

-In addition to point-to-point protocols, there has been a huge effort towards network implementations~\cite{Kimble,HybridINTERNET}.
-In this direction, an important step is the design of a scalable QKD network whose rate is high enough to compete with the classical infrastructure.
+In addition to point-to-point protocols, there has been effort towards network implementations~\cite{Kimble,telereview,HybridINTERNET}.
+An important step is the design of a scalable QKD network whose rate is high enough to compete with the classical infrastructure.
 Another feature to achieve is an end-to-end architecture where middle nodes may be untrusted.
-The first steps were moved in 2012 with the introduction of a swapping protocol based on an untrusted relay~\cite{MDI1,MDILo}, a technique known as \textquotedblleft measurement-device independence\textquotedblright \ (MDI), recently extended to CV-QKD~\cite{CVMDIQKD,CVMDIQKD-reply,PRA-S,MDI-FS,compo,MDIideal}.
-Until today, MDI protocols were limited to a small number of remote users (besides the relay), e.g., $2$ in Refs.~\cite{MDI1,MDILo} or $3$ in Ref.~\cite{china}.
-In this work we remove these limitations.
+The first steps in this direction were moved in 2012 with the introduction of a swapping protocol based on an untrusted relay~\cite{MDI1,MDILo}, a technique that became known as \textquotedblleft measurement-device independence\textquotedblright\ (MDI), and recently extended to CV-QKD~\cite{CVMDIQKD,CVMDIQKD-reply,PRA-S,MDI-FS,compo,MDIideal}.
+However, until today, MDI protocols have been limited to a small number of remote users, e.g., $2$ in Refs.~\cite{MDI1}, or $3$ in Ref.~\cite{Y-Wu}.

-We introduce a scalable MDI star network based on CV systems, which is easily implementable using linear optics.
-In this network, an arbitrary number of users send Gaussian-modulated coherent states to an untrusted relay where a generalized multipartite Bell detection is performed and the result publicly broadcast.
-The effect is to create secret correlations between the users that can be transformed into a common secret key for multipartite quantum conferencing at rates much higher than those achievable in a fully device independent scenario~\cite{NotaDI}.
-Alternatively, the users may be split in two ensembles to implement quantum secret sharing~\cite{Hillery, Cleve,Sanders,Keet,CVsharing,Gerry2,NotaSS}.

-For simplicity, we consider a symmetric configuration where the users are equidistant from the relay, so that the links are modeled by memoryless thermal channels with the same transmissivity and thermal noise.
-In this scenario, we show that high rates are achievable at relatively short distances, as typical of a realistic conference setting.
-For instance, we find that $50$ users may privately communicate at more than $0.1$ bit per use within a radius of $40$m.
-With a clock of $25$ MHz~\cite{Clock}, this is a key rate of the order of $2.5$Mbits per second for all the users.
-The security of this key is first proven in the asymptotic limit of many signals and then extended to the composable setting which incorporates finite-size effects.